ONSdigital/blaise-api-rest/README.md

 # Blaise RESTful Web API

-This service provides a thin RESTful (representational state trasfer) wrapper around our custom Blaise API library.
+This service provides a thin RESTful (representational state transfer) wrapper around our custom Blaise API library.

 ## Blaise API library
 https://github.com/ONSdigital/blaise-nuget-api

 The Blaise API library offers an abstraction of the interfaces provided by the official Blaise API DLL library to offer a high level CRUD style interface that is easier to work with.
-This library is available internally to the ONS via a NUget repository and uses .Net framework.
+This library is available internally to the ONS via a NuGet repository and uses .Net framework.

 ## Usage
 Where the API library is .Net framework specific, the RESTful web API provides a language and infrastructure agnostic approach to accessing Blaise resources.